fleschutz/LSS/README.md

 ----------------------------------
 This mode calculates and lists nontrivial solutions for a value range of x.
 The additional argument is an exponent that defines the value range for x, e.g. 6 means: x=[10^6..10^7].

-It uses a 'shotgun' algorithm in function listNontrivialSolutions().
+It uses a 'shotgun' algorithm in the listNontrivialSolutions() function.
 For readability the following files have been numerically sorted with: `sort -g < infile > outfile`.

 * `./mode 6 3` returns: [solutions_for_x_greater_10^3.txt](Solutions/solutions_for_x_greater_10^3.txt) (took 0.042s on a Core i9).
 * `./mode 6 4` returns: [solutions_for_x_greater_10^4.txt](Solutions/solutions_for_x_greater_10^4.txt) (took 3.4s on a Core i9).